MASTERPIECES OF MODERN SOUL VOLUME 4.

 Let’s hope that it doesn’t take another four years before Kent Soul, a subsidiary of Ace Records, releases the next instalment in the Masterpieces Of Modern Soul series.
 Even if it is, and it’s anywhere near as good as Masterpieces Of Modern Soul Volume 4 then it’ll be well worth the wait.
-Look at the music on
+Look at the music on the compilation.

 There’s a mixture of familiar faces, minor classics and hidden gems.
 Garland Green, Street People, Herman Davis, The Pretenders, Gail Anderson, Viola Wills, Cesar and Alvin Robinson all feature.
 Then there’s unreleased tracks from Luv Co, Jesse Johnson and Chocolate Fudge, Elaine Armstrong, The Dramatics and Elayne Starr.
 These are just a few of the delights awaiting the listener on Masterpieces Of Modern Soul Volume 4.